-- an area of cultural or natural significance - an area that is environmentally sensitive or where there is an unacceptable risk to flora or fauna - a cemetery - any designated sports oval without the prior agreement of the sports body holding the sports field licence for the oval - within 50m of a neighbouring residential property.
+- any designated sports oval without the prior agreement of the sports body holding the sports field licence for the oval

+- within 10050m of a neighbouring residential property.
 Noise impacts on neighbouring residents are an important consideration, particularly early in the morning.
-50 metres is a guideline, and may be influenced by mitigating circumstances such as an intervening road or in a location that would amplify the noise such as between structures or on water.
+10050 metres is a guideline, and may be influenced by mitigating circumstances such as an intervening roador in a location that would amplify the noise such as between structures or on water.
 Council will consider noise related issues when considering the suitability of any location for a Commercial Recreation Activity

 - within 10m radius of:

 - o memorials

 - o playgrounds

 - o toilets, shelter sheds or BBQ facilities

 - roadways including roadside footpaths

 - any other area that council deems unsuitable for the proposed activity